 - Figure out what your competitors are doing to grow their email database.
 Increase their social media following and so on.
-You can also identify things they could be doing better to engage the market.
+You can also identify things they could be doing better to engage in the market.

 If you need more data, you can always look at the ads your competitors are running.
-Their social media channels, their press releases, their job postings and the like.
+Their social media channels, their press releases, their job postings, and the like.

 As for how often to do benchmark reporting, this is going to vary based on your industry.
 In a fast-moving and competitive industry, you’ll want to analyze data more frequently.
 In an industry where there are fewer changes, you likely won’t need to report more than once every quarter.

 Your email database may be growing faster than it ever has.
 Maybe you’re reaching new social media milestones every quarter.
 But what does this mean?

 None of it means anything if you can’t compare it against other relevant data.
 You can always compare this year’s data to last year’s data.
 But that won’t tell you how you’re doing in your market.
 The best thing you can do is compare your data to a few prominent competitor’s data.

 Are you using benchmark reporting to determine the effectiveness of your marketing?
 What have you figured out about your target audience and competitors?